 These tours also let you soak in views of the surrounding villages, in addition to offering you the chance to catch sights of the abundant wildlife in the area, such as kingfishers and jellyfish, or even otters.

-Camping is one of the most exciting activities to do in Pulau Ubin.
+Camping is one of the most exciting things to do in Pulau Ubin.
 The island offers several camping sites and spots to visitors, such as the Butterfly Hill, Jelutong Campsite as well as the Endut Senin Campsite, among others.

 All you have to do is carry the essentials, sufficient food and water and other necessities as you spend the night under the starry night sky, amidst verdant nature.
 The sounds of the animals, chirping of birds and insects only add to the entire unique experience.